agiledev-students-spring2023/final-project-awesome-united/back-end/readme.txt

 - Clone this repo
 - `npm install` to install all required dependencies
-- `npm run` to start the local server
+- `npm run build` to build the front-end
+- `nodemon server.js` to run the express app

 # Code Overview